zeroknowledgediscovery/Cynet/README.rst

       streamheat_combine(DIR, filename):
           We need to once again combine the csvs, into a format appropriate for the streamplots.
 This file will do that.
 This function will produce two files.
           File 1 will be in longitude and latitude.
 File 2 will be in mercator coordinates.
 We will be primiarily working with file 2

           Inputs -
               DIR (string): The filepath to the csvs.
-Ex: 'csvs/' filename (string): The filename for the combined csv file. 'contourmerc.csv'
+Ex: 'csvs/' filename (string): The filename for the combined csv file.
+                Ex: 'contourmerc.csv'

       crime_stream(datafile='contourmerc.csv',density=4, npoints=10,